Chugou9/hello-world/README.md

 # hello-world
 X and O
-Hi there
+Hi there!

-This is my first expirience in a code writing, so, don't judge me a lot.
+This is my X and O. Don't judge me a lot...
-I want to start my career in programming that's why I'll try to make this X and O...
+I would learn how to use git on this project =)